CDH-DevTeam/moravian-bulk-import/README.md

 As an example: a directory with images for the person with the firstname Benjamin, surname Beck and reference number C/3673/96 will be `Benjamin Beck C-36-3-96`.

 ## Problems
 This tool was build around the London Memoirs metadata.
-Using it for metadata from other sources might require some tweakes.
+Using it for metadata from other sources might require some tweaks.

 ## To-do
 * Fix person matching in `importPersons.js` and `importDocuments.js`.
 Matching is based on names and years of birth and date, however, if not year is defined in the input data, it might find a person with matching name but with any birth or death year.